BAntu10/AiHealth/README.md

 # Virtual HealthCare Assistant

-This repository contains the code to run an AI-powered assistant to provide medical advice, answer patient queries, and triage symptoms, enhancing patient engagement and care.
+This repository contains the code to run an AI-powered assistant to provide medical advice, answer patient queries, and triage symptoms, enhancing patient engagement and care called Dr Shaun Murphy, This AI is inspired from "the good doctor".

-Porblem statement domain: Healthcare

-Subdomain: HEL-4

-## Preview
+## AiDoctor
 <img src="bot-icon.png" alt="app preview">

 ## Overview